PromisePending/PromiseORM/README.md

 // if you're only going to have a single connection you may pass it as parameter in DatabaseManager constructor and it will automatically register it under the name 'default' const dbmgr = new DatabaseManager();
-const mariadb = new MariaDBConnection('localhost', 3306, 'username', 'password', 'database');
+const mariadb = new MariaDBConnection({ hostname: 'localhost', port: 3306, username: 'username', password: 'password', database: 'database' });
 await dbmgr.registerConnection('prodmaria', mariadb);

 // You can also extends BaseModel in a class and pass the params to super() if you wish to instantiate your models all a once somewhere else.